STRAY DOG TRAPPING POLICY

 1. Post a sighting or “Is This Your Dog?” report on the Lost Dog – MN page on Facebook.

-2. Post a photo on your community’s Craigslist page and ask if anyone knows who the dog belongs to.
+2. Post a photo on your community’s NextDoor and Craigslist pages, as well as local Facebook groups, and ask if anyone knows who the dog belongs to.

 3. Put up “Is This Your Dog?” flyers and signs in the community where the dog is being seen.